 Explore program formats, transfer requirements, financial aid packages, and more by contacting the schools below.

-Paralegals investigate the facts of a case, collect documents from a variety of sources, research legal cases, write reports and legal documents, draft pleadings and motions to be filed with the court, and assist attorneys during trials.
-Outside of courtroom preparation, legal assistants may prepare civil documents such as wills, contracts, mortgages, and separation agreements; interview witnesses and clients; and maintain communication with clients.
-Client contact may be extensive or minimal depending on the organization for which the paralegal works.
-However, paralegals are prohibited from doing tasks that are considered “practicing law.”
-Providing legal advice, representing clients, accepting a client’s case, and determining a client’s fee are all prohibited tasks for paralegals and must be performed by a practicing attorney.
+Client contact may also be extensive or minimal depending on the practice for which the paralegal works.
+However, it’s important to note that paralegals are prohibited from doing tasks that are considered “practicing law.”
+Providing legal advice, representing clients, accepting a client’s case, and determining a client’s fee are all prohibited tasks for paralegals and must be performed by a practicing attorney instead.

 Steps for Becoming a Paralegal